-Ah yes, the problem of post-swim flatulence.
+Ah yes, the problem of stomach ache after swimming.
 You’re not alone, my friend, and the first step toward avoiding gas and stomach aches after swimming is to ask for help, so you’re on the right track.

 Excessive or repetitive air swallowing (also known as aerophagia) produces unfavorable GI symptoms, like bloating, stomach ache, belching, abdominal distension, and flatulence.
-When swimming, your body is placed into a horizontal position and swallowing too much air (big gulps), not fully exhaling underwater prior to taking the next breath, mouth-only breathing (not using the nose), and rapid/short breathing patterns may trap gas in the stomach, increasing the risk of post-swim flatulence.
+When swimming, your body is placed into a horizontal position and swallowing too much air (big gulps), not fully exhaling underwater prior to taking the next breath, and mouth-only breathing (not using the nose).
+Rapid/short breathing patterns may trap gas in the stomach, increasing the risk of post-swim stomachaches.

 1. Control your breathing when swimming to avoid taking big gasps of air.
 Aim for more frequent breathing (e.g., every other stroke), and make sure to forcefully exhale underwater before taking your next breath.
 Create controlled, rhythmic, and calm breathing patterns before trying to increase your speed or effort in the water.

 3. Cut out gum chewing and carbonated beverages (e.g., soda, carbonated water, etc.) on the days that you swim.
 Carbonated beverages contain carbon dioxide gas.
 Chewing gum (or sucking on hard candies) leads to excess air swallowing, and gum often contains sugar alcohols, which leads to the next item on the list.

 5. Eat slowly before you swim, as fast eating may cause air to enter the stomach.

 8. Avoid large meals before swimming.
 Smaller meals clear the digestive system more quickly and don’t trigger as much stomach acid release, decreasing bloating and reflux symptoms.
 Exercise soon after eating may increase the extent of acid reflux.
 If you need a boost, try eating a small snack of around 100-200 calories in the 30- 60 minutes before swimming.
 Start paying attention to how much time your body needs to digest food before shifting into a horizontal position.